 NDC is a voluntary plan that provides you with an opportunity to supplement your retirement savings and build a larger retirement nest egg than you otherwise would be able to build.

-You must select a recordkeeper.
-The plan’s two recordkeepers are Hartford and ING.
-Please note that these recordkeepers are different than those offered under the NSHE sponsored plans (i.e., TIAA-CREF, VALIC and Fidelity).
+The plan’s recordkeeper is VOYA.
+Please note that the recordkeeper is different to those offered under the NSHE sponsored plans (i.e., TIAA).

 You can contribute a percentage of your salary up to the maximum amount allowed by law.
-Currently the maximum allowable contribution is $16,500.
-This will increase to $17,000 in 2012, Participants over the age of 50 can contribute an additional $5,500.
+Currently the maximum allowable contribution is $18,000.
+Participants over the age of 50 can contribute an additional $6,000.
 If you are within three years of your normal retirement age, you may qualify to contribute more than the regular maximum under the Program’s 3-year Catch-Up Provision.
-If you qualify for the 3-year Catch-Up, you can contribute the maximum regular contribution of $16,500 plus the missed contributions up to $33,000.
+If you qualify for the 3-year Catch-Up, you can contribute the maximum regular contribution of $18,000 plus the missed contributions up to $36,000.
 NSHE does not match your contributions in this plan.

 You choose how to invest your contributions.
 The amount of money available to you when you leave NSHE or retire will depend upon the performance of the investments you choose.

 When You are Eligible to Receive Your Retirement Benefits

 - Participant’s death